 In making an order for maintenance, the court takes into account the matters referred to in section 75(2) of the FL Act.

 Eligibility for a means tested pension is not relevant in maintenance proceedings: section 75(3) of FL Act specifically states the court shall disregard any such entitlement.

 Where a party needs immediate assistance, the court can make an order for urgent spousal maintenance (ss 77, 90SG FL Act).

 There are two ways a person can get financial support for a child over 18.

-In all other cases, the Federal Circuit Court or Magistrates’ Court can make an order for maintenance, where the maintenance is necessary:
+Second, in all other cases, the Federal Circuit and Family Court of Australia or the Magistrates’ Court can make an order for maintenance, where the maintenance is necessary: